-2013 Nov 27 Letter and document that has now become known as the 'Trojan Horse' letter, sent to Sir Albert Bore at Birmingham City Council, is date stamped as received in the Leader's Office.
-Dec 6 Birmingham City Council claims that the 'Trojan Horse' letter arrives with Sir Albert Bore.
+2013 Nov 27 Letter and document that has now become known as the 1404 'Trojan Horse' letter, sent to Sir Albert Bore at Birmingham City Council, is date stamped as received in the Leader's Office.
+Dec 6 Birmingham City Council claims that the 'Trojan Horse' letter DCO arrives with Sir Albert Bore.
 Letter is copied to Cllr Brigid Jones, Cabinet Member for Children and Family Services, Chief Executive and other Birmingham City Council staff.
 Internal review begun.
-12 Birmingham City Council Chief Executive copies 'Trojan Horse' letter to West Midlands Police.
-13 West Midlands Police pass 'Trojan Horse' letter to Home Office, who forward it to the Department for Education (DfE).
-16 Birmingham City Council chaired meeting, including West Midlands Police, concluding there is a "credibility gap" with the document.
-18 Birmingham City Council meeting concludes there is no basis to allegations against Birmingham City Council staff.
-Until DfE officials and Birmingham City Council officers are in Jan communication about the progress of the enquiry - '14 Birmingham City Council confirms an ongoing internal audit of the issue.
-2014 Jan 31 The National Association of Head Teachers contacts DfE to inform officials that members have received copies of the 'Trojan Horse' letter.
-31 The British Humanist Association contacts DfE saying that they have received allegations about "inappropriate teaching and leadership behaviour" at Park View School from former members of staff.
+12 Birmingham City Council Chief Executive copies 'Trojan 12 Horse' letter to West Midlands Police.
+13 West Midlands Police pass 'Trojan Horse' letter to Home 13 Office, who forward it to the Department for Education (DfE).
+16 • 16 Birmingham City Council chaired meeting, including West Midlands Police, concluding there is a "credibility gap" with the 10 document.
+18 Birmingham City Council meeting concludes there is no basis I I a Ail to allegations against Birmingham City Council staff.
+Until DfE officials and Birmingham City Council officers are in Jan communication about the progress of the enquiry - '14 Birmingham City Council confirms an ongoing internal audit of 0044 the issue.
+2014 0.4 The Netherland Association of the different control of DEC.
+Jan 31 The National Association of Head Teachers contacts DfE to inform officials that members have received copies of the 0.4 'Trojan Horse' letter.
+31 The British Humanist Association contacts DfE saying that they have received allegations about "inappropriate teaching and leadership behaviour" at Park View School from former - .
+I. members of staff.
 Feb 3 Birmingham City Council receives copies of 'Trojan Horse' letter that have been sent to headteachers in Birmingham.
 3 The British Humanist Association complaint about Park View School is forwarded to Ofsted by DfE.
 4 Further schools receive copies of 'Trojan Horse' letter.
 5 DfE official talks directly to whistleblower about concerns that they raised via the British Humanist Association about Park View School.
 6 'Trojan Horse' letter reviewed in Birmingham City Council Cabinet Member briefing.
 Meeting between the Secretary of State for Education and Sir Albert Bore is arranged.